Episode Transcript

 or knee pain, would you just go to the you know,

-to your you know, I don't know your local.
-I
+to your you know, I don't know your local, I

 (38:54):

-you do?
-You would go to a professional.
-You would
+would go to a professional.

-again I'm not dogging on them or anything like that.
+so again I'm not dogging on them or anything like that.

 But listen, these cars are very expensive, they're very nowadays,